juanOllo/juanOllo/README.md

 I am a computer engineering student, currently halfway through my degree.
 I am expanding my knowledge in both front-end and back-end development, and I work as a software developer at a company that creates systems for carpentry.
 I love to learn and build something new, productive, innovative and creative.
 -->

-- 🔭 I’m currently working on my own projects for practice.
+- 🔭 I’m currently working on my own projects but looking for some group projects
 - 🌱 I’m currently learning ...
   - JavaScript
+  - Node.js
 - 💬 Ask me about anything, I am happy to help
 - 😄 More about me: <a href="https://juanollo.github.io/Portfolio/" target="_blank"><img src="https://img.shields.io/badge/Portfolio-%23000000.svg?style=for-the-badge&logo=firefox&logoColor=#FF7139"></a>